projectara/greybus-spec/source/operations.rst

 of the operation and size of the message.
 In addition, each operation has a unique id, and both messages in an operation contain this value so the response can be associated with the request.
-Finally, all responses contain at least one byte; the first byte of a response communicates status of the operation, either success or a reason for a failure.
+Finally, all responses contain a byte in message header to communicate status of the operation--either success or a reason for a failure.

 Operations are performed over Greybus Connections.
 A connection is a communication path between two modules.
 Each end of a connection is a